 The blue sky days lasted for 3 days, which demonstrated the cost effectiveness of a heat pump and solar thermal collectors to heat the home during the day with 50% of that heat coming from only 44 heat pipe tubes.

-From our past 12 years of benefitting from 80% of solar heated water in summer months, with solar heating support in the day, what is now proven is that if this Hybrid system was installed in a more highly insulated home, the gas boiler could be reduced in kW outputs to 12.
+From our past 12 years of benefitting from 80% of solar heated water in summer months, with solar heating support in the day now prove if this Hybrid system was installed in a more highly insulated home.
+The gas boiler could be reduced in kW outputs to 12.
 As much as Gas is charged at £0.4p a kWh, a 14 kW gas boiler burns 14 x £0.4p = £0.56p an hour.

 With possible power cuts around the corner due to the closure of 9 oil and coal power stations, I would not look to rely on a heat pump for heating or solar when our weather could become colder and longer.
-KEEP the GAS BOILER.
+KEEP the GAS BOILER, but include our latest heat pipe collector with a NEW designed thermal store which no other company is able to supply.